Overview

 4. Your GEMSAS GPA is calculated - almost certainly different from your university GPA.
 Read why.

-5. Your combo score (GPA + GAMSAT) determines whether you're invited to interview — typically MMI, panel, or CASPer depending on the university.
+5. Your combo score (GPA + GAMSAT) determines whether you're invited to interview at most schools.
+CASPer is only part of postgraduate selection for UoW, Notre Dame Sydney and Notre Dame Fremantle.

 6. Interview and receive an offer - ideally a CSP (Commonwealth Supported Place), which dramatically reduces fees.